British Rail Class 121: Model railways

-A OO gauge model of the Class 121 was produced by Lima in 1998.
-The model was produced as unit 55035 in all-over rail blue livery and unit 55027 in Network SouthEast livery.
+An OO gauge model of the Class 121 was produced by Lima in 1998, as unit 55035 in all-over rail blue livery and unit 55027 in Network SouthEast livery.
 In 2006, Hornby Railways launched its first version of the BR Class 121 in OO gauge.
 This model was produced in BR blue and BR green, using the Lima body mouldings that Hornby had acquired.
-Since 2017 Hornby have produced a basic representation of the prototype as part of their Railroad range in BR Green.
+Since 2017, Hornby have produced a basic representation of the prototype as part of their Railroad range in BR Green.